 - Phillips, L. and Jackson, A. (2013).
 Gender-specific mental health care: The case for women-centred care.
 Working in Mental Health: Practice and Policy in a Changing Environment (pp. 90–103).
 ISBN 978-0-203-12091-0.

 - Phillips, L.A. and Jackson, A. (2012).
 Gender Specific Healthcare.
 In Phillips, P., Sandford, T. and Johnston, C. (Eds.), Working in Mental Health Routledge.
 ISBN 978-0-415-69109-3.

 - Antenatal clinic

-- Link lecturer in Hackney team
+- Link Lecturer in City and Hackney team

 - Nursing Education in Practice and Journal of Midwifery, Reviewer.